DidierRLopes/my-website/blog/2024-03-02-moving-from-london-to-the-bay-area-and-what-changed.md

 In London, I felt like the culture was very strong towards finishing your working day and going to the pub at 5/6pm - get drunk.
 And then repeat.
 Before London I didn’t drink alcohol, and in London I started drinking sometimes to socialize.
 In the Bay I feel like there isn’t an expectation that everyone wants to drink, and people leave events early because they want to head home to work on something - which is something I used to do back in London.

-I also feel like in the Bay area, when you go to events you can talk about what you are working on without people judging you for bringing “work” into the conversation.
+I also feel like in the Bay Area, when you go to events you can talk about what you are working on without people judging you for bringing “work” into the conversation.
 And I tend to find these conversations more interesting.
 In London, there’s less emphasis in tech, and the interests tend to be a bit broader: music, arts, history, etc..

 While people say that London is a big hub for startups & founders, I didn’t find this to be the case.
-In the Bay area, the likelihood of you encountering someone on the street and them working at a startup (most of the time their own) is really high.
+In the Bay Area, the likelihood of you encountering someone on the street and them working at a startup (most of the time their own) is really high.
 You can even feel the strength of this tech community on Twitter, whereas that doesn’t exist (AFAIK) in London.

 <p align="center">
     <img width="600" src="https://github.com/DidierRLopes/my-website/assets/25267873/de60d56a-194e-4f62-8aaa-20e3451936e1"/>